DeDeDeDer/Personal_Projects/README.md

 # Personal_Projects
 This GitHub holds all my personal project's that I have worked on as a past time.
-Project's are mainly focus on Data Science, Insurance Pricing & Reserving fields.
+Project's are mainly focused on Data Science, Insurance Pricing & Reserving fields.
 <br>A mapping of these are laid out below.
 ![ScreenShot](/Pictures/MapBackground_4.png)
 <br>